 - YouTube info cards

-Now that you’re an expert on video collabs, learn five tips to grow your channel faster.
+Now that you’re an expert on video collabs, learn these tips to grow your channel faster.